PandaPow Review from MrVPN

 VPN are used by different kinds of people.

-There’s a group of tech-nuts and conspiracy theorists that use VPNs for stuff like exchanging large files (probably porn and illegal movie/music/game/software downloads), conspiracy theorists worried about the government and their ISP spying on their internet activity (again, people into weird porn), and business types who work on the internet.
+There’s a group of tech-nuts and conspiracy theorists that use VPNs for stuff like exchanging large files (probably porn and illegal movie/music/game/software downloads), conspiracy theorists worried about the government and their ISP spying on their internet activity.

 And then you’ve got the people who have no idea what this stuff is, and don’t care to learn about it.

-There are a lot of travelers who venture off into countries like China, Japan, Egypt, and other places that block perfectly harmless sites like Facebook, YouTube and Twitter.
+For example, there are a lot of travelers in countries like China, Japan, and Egypt, who found out too late that these countries block perfectly harmless sites, e.g. Facebook, YouTube and Twitter.
 There are Americans who live abroad for a year or two, or Brits that are working in The UK that just want to keep up on some of their favorite TV shows through site like Hulu and BBC iPlayer.

 1. Click appropriate Logo